GitHub Sync

 How Sync Works

 Push (Dot → GitHub): Changes in Dot automatically commit to GitHub when auto-sync is enabled.
+When you first configure a repository, Dot pushes all existing context files immediately.

 Pull (GitHub → Dot): Changes in GitHub (commits, merged PRs) automatically sync to Dot via webhooks.